ryanmore759/html-me-something-1/index.md

             </section>
             <section><a name="NumberTrak Accounting LLC"></a>
             <h2>NumberTrak Accounting LLC in Saint Louis, MO</h2>
-            <p>During my tenure at Kernz Group, the class I started mentioned above, WIBO, took my skills to another level by creating a business
+            <p>During my tenure at Kernz Group, the class I started mentioned above, WIBO, took my skills to another level by creating a                 business from scratch.
-                from scratch.
 This is where NumberTrak Accounting LLC was born.
-At NumberTrak, quite a few accomplishments have been made over the last couple years.
+At NumberTrak, quite a few accomplishments have                  been made over the
+                last couple years.
 I became a QuickBooks Certified ProAdvisor, Notary, and obtained a service mark which is similar to a                 trademark for my logo.
 I created my logo from scratch and with the help of the 1on1 platform, created a website which                    can be viewed at www.numbertrak.com. </p>
             <img>
             </section>
             <section>
                 <a name="River Raods Distributing Co"></a>
                 <h2>River Roads Distributing Co in Saint Louis, MO</h2>
                 <p>In January of 2018, I started as an Accounting Manager at River Roads while NumberTrak continues to grow.
-At River Roads,
-                    we sell and repair trailers and containers and lease them out as well.
+At River                       Roads, we sell and repair trailers and containers and lease them out as well.
 We also have a lot where customers may                     pay for monthly parking for their equipment.</p>
                 <img>
                 </section>
                 <section>
                   <a name="LaunchCode"></a>
                   <h2>Student @ LaunchCode</h2>
                   <p>As of July 2018, I started a coding class.
-The motivation behind this is that I am a very inquisitive person, and my kids,
-                      ages 20 and 14 are needing me less which gave me a lot of free time to explore coding.
-I am hoping to find a new career path since it is an ever changing field in which I can consistently expand on always learning something new. </p>
+The motivation behind this is that I am a very inquisitive person, and                        my daughters, ages 20 and 14 are needing me less which gave me a lot of free time to explore coding.
+I am hoping to                      find a new career path since it is an ever changing field in which I can consistently expand on always learning                          something new.
+I love finding solutions! </p>
             </section>
           </article>
       </main>